 VEHICLES AND STUDENT SAFETY

 Entry to the school should only be through the pedestrian gate by the traffic lights in Shakespeare Road.
 Visitors/parents are not to drive into the school grounds between 8.00-9.00am and between 3.00-3.45pm.

-All visitors to the school must report to the admin office on arrival.
+All visitors to the school must report to reception on arrival.

 Students who bring cars to school are to park outside the school grounds.
 They must adhere to the conditions of their licence.
 Written permission from parents is needed if students are to be passengers in a car driven by another student.

-Students who feel unwell must get a sick bay slip from their teacher before reporting to the sick bay or school office.
+Students who feel unwell must get a sick bay slip from their teacher before reporting to the sick bay.
 If a student requires any medication, this will be attended to by the health care worker.
 Under no circumstances may students help themselves to any medication or take medication offered by other students.
 When a student is unwell and needs to go home, the health care worker will contact parents or guardians.
 Students are not to contact parents directly.
+If you are Year 7-10 your parent/guardian must sign you out at the office if they collect you from the sick bay.
 It is advisable for students to remain at home if they are unwell.
 Any medication that a student requires during the day is to be given to the health care worker at the sick bay at the beginning of the day.
 Students return to the sick bay to have their medication administered.